chendaniely/jsm_2018/abstract.md

+**Running an undergraduate research summer program with reprodicible results**

 Each summer, the Social and Decision Analytics Laboratory (SDAL) runs an immersive research course called Data Science for Public Good (DSPG).
 In this program, undergraduate data scientists work on projects from local community stakeholders, such as fire and police departments,